 Simone has worked in higher education both as an adjunct faculty member and an administrator.
 She has taught undergraduate courses at Morgan State University, Anne Arundel Community College, and the University of Maryland.
-Courses she teaches include: Introduction to Sociology, Introduction to Anthropology, Social Problems, Social Psychology, Sociology of Race Relations, and Sociology of Sports.
-At Morgan, she served as the coordinator for the university financial literacy program and graduation cohort tracking initiative through the Office of Student Success and Retention.
+Courses she teaches include: Introduction to Sociology, Introduction to Anthropology, Social Problems, Social Psychology, Social Inequality, Sociology of Race Relations, Sociology of Deviance, Love & Intimate Relations, and Sociology of Sports.
+At Morgan, she previously worked as the coordinator for the university financial literacy program and graduation cohort tracking initiative through the Office of Student Success and Retention.
+Here at UMD, she previously served as a Graduate Writing Fellow of the Graduate Writing Center and a Graduate Student Advocate for the Graduate Student Legal Aid Office.
+Outside the university, Simone has served as a Digital Editor for Contexts Magazine, the public facing publication of the American Sociological Association, and taught creative writing classes for Next One Up, a non-profit organization serving Black middle and high school boys in Baltimore.

 Degrees